szeplakig/bcu_dungeon_world/docs/Character playbooks/The Battlemaster.md

 When you kill an enemy, you may immediately Change Tactics for free.

+## Advanced moves (6-10)

-When you gain a level from 6-10, choose from these or the level 2-5 moves.
+*When you gain a level from 6-10, choose from these or the level 2-5 moves.*

 ### Lethal Gambit